 Use of two websites for this course is required on a weekly basis (this is an online course!)
-Graded activity and such as quizzes and the final exam, the Unit 1 "Who Are You Forum?", grade reporting, and links to all assignments on the other website are located in the LCC Desire2Learn website.
+Graded activity, such as quizzes and the final exam, the Unit 1 "Who Are You Forum?", grade reporting, and links to all assignments on the other website are located in the LCC Desire2Learn website.

-"Content", readings, links to videos, and other study materials are located at compsys.econproph.net.
+"Content", such as readings, links to videos, and other study materials are located at compsys.econproph.net.
 Discussions and forums will be also be held on compsys.econproph.net except for the introductory "Who Are You Forum?" in Unit 1, which is in D2L to protect the privacy of students.
-Students will be given instructions how to log into the compsys.econproph.net.net site in the first week.
-There are links in D2L to the compsys.econproph.net site as well, although students may want to bookmark the site and simply go directly to it in their browser (faster response and better formatting on mobile devices).
+Students will be given instructions how to log into the compsys.econproph.net site in the first week.
+The site may be read without logging in but it is necessary to log in in order to post comments.
+There are links in D2L to the compsys.econproph.net site as well, although students may want to bookmark the compsys.econproph.net site and simply go directly to it in their browser (faster response and better formatting on mobile devices).
 Links to other resources about economics, websites, copies of in-class slide presentations, and practice quizzes are available on the Web at compsys.econproph.net.